 Marjie directed the former Doula Teen Parent Program for over three years.
 After a two year hiatus, she returned to direct the revamped and renamed Generations Ahead program.
 Marjie recognizes and respects the challenging situations teen and young adults face, and loves helping them grow and develop into strong parents and fierce advocates for their children.

 In the Grand Traverse area, Marjie has managed adolescent health clinics, directed a breastfeeding program, and conducted community health assessment work at the Grand Traverse County Health Department.
 Through Michigan State University, she has done research at Munson on nutrition and pregnancy.
 In addition, Marjie has taught at Grand Valley State University, including courses on Health Care and Women’s Studies.

 In addition to her direct work in public health, Marjie also served on the TCAPS school board for six years, including two as president.
 Her earlier professional work was in New York City, working in International Women’s health overseeing research on international family planning programs.

 Marjie and her husband, Roger Gerstle, have lived in Traverse City since 1994.
 They have three daughters and a well-loved dog.
 Marjie spends her downtime doing most anything outdoors: kayaking, biking to the farmer’s market, gardening, cross-country skiing, backpacking with her family, and traveling around the world.

 During the past few years, the impact of trauma on families and individuals became the central focus of Alison’s work.
-She has spent considerable time learning about, and practicing, a variety of methods to help people along their healing journey.
+She incorporates a variety of methods to help people along their healing journey.
 Alison found, in working with families, the role of healthy attachment and attachment focused parenting was especially important to renewing and reconciling parent-child relationships.
-She is eager to work with young parents to reinforce what they already know to build strong, positive attachment to their babies from the very beginning.
+She applies this to her work with young parents to reinforce what they already know to build strong, positive attachment to their babies from the very beginning.